awsdocs/aws-powershell-user-guide/doc_source/saml-pst.rst

 Note that the :code:`Get-S3Bucket` cmdlet specifies the name of the profile created by running the :code:`Set-AWSSamlRoleProfile` cmdlet.
-This command could be useful if you had set a role profile earlier in your session (for example, by running the :code:`Set-AWSCredentials` cmdlet) and wanted to use a different role profile for the :code:`Get-S3Bucket` cmdlet.
+This command could be useful if you had set a role profile earlier in your session (for example, by running the :code:`Set-AWSCredential` cmdlet) and wanted to use a different role profile for the :code:`Get-S3Bucket` cmdlet.
 The profile manager makes temporary credentials available to the :code:`Get-S3Bucket` cmdlet.